Frequently Asked Questions

-We are currently looking for CDC- and FDA-approved respirators (N95 or KN95), surgical and procedure masks, healthcare-grade gloves, hospital-grade sanitizers and disinfectants, surgical and non-surgical isolation gowns, ventilators (invasive and non-invasive), face shields, testing swabs, and COVID-19 diagnostic kits.
+We are currently looking for NIOSH-certified (N95+) or EUA-approved (KN95) respirators, surgical and non-surgical face masks, healthcare-grade gloves, surgical and non-surgical gowns, hospital-grade sanitizers and disinfectants, shoe covers, bouffant caps, ventilators (invasive and non-invasive), face shields, testing swabs, and COVID-19 diagnostic kits.
 For up-to-date information on the equipment that is needed, please take a look at our our demand page.

 We do not take individual requests to vet a supplier, but you can direct them to us where they can fill out the supplier intake form.
 If you are an organization looking to collaborate in vetting suppliers through a data sharing and collaboration agreement, please email the sourcing team at email@example.com to explore how we can work together.